donutlabs/WordPress-Auto-Install-XAMPP/README.md

 ### Notes
 - Adjust the script parameters and paths according to your local environment setup.
-- Ensure XAMPP and MySQL are correctly installed and configured before running this script.
+- Ensure you're local dev env. is set up with PHP and MySQL and they are correctly installed and configured before running this script.
 - **Run as Admin.**

 ### Features